umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/minor-upgrades.md

 ## Troubleshooting Automated minor upgrades

 Umbraco Cloud supports doing minor upgrades to your projects in an automated manner.
-The feature is available when a new minor version of Umbraco is released (i.e. 10.5.0 or 10.6.0).
+The feature is available when a new minor version of Umbraco is released (for example 10.5.0 or 10.6.0).

 The upgrade will cover most issues it encounters, but at certain Umbraco configurations, it needs some manual intervention.
 This is usually related to custom code being dependent on some APIs that have either changed or been removed for the new minor upgrade.